ramazandogna/todo-rtk/README.md

-# React Watchlist APP
+# React Todo APP with Redux Toolkit

-In this project, I developed watchlist app using React, Redux-Toolkit, RTK-Query & Redux-Persist, Material-UI, Themoviedb API.

-You can search whatever you want movie name and if you want you can add to watchlist or add to watdhed list any movies.
+this project is made purely for RTK practice

 ## Demo

 I published my project on netlify.
-You can click [this link](https://movie-api-app-demo.netlify.app/) to see the live demo of the project.
+You can click [this link](https://basic-todo-rtk.netlify.app/) to see the live demo of the project.

 ## Techs

-React, Redux-Toolkit, RTK-Query & Redux-Persist and Material-UI
+React, Redux-Toolkit

 ## Screenshots